 Some parents will fall into the ‘no sweets at all’ camp, eliminating every speck of sugar from the home.
 Their hope is to improve the situation and dull their child’s interest in them.

-What often happens in this scenario is what Jennifer feared: a child who craves sugar and becomes overly focused, or even addicted to sweets.
+What often happens in this scenario is what Jennifer feared: a child who is constantly craving sugar and becoming overly focused, or even addicted to sweets.

 Other parents may know their child eats too many sweets, but they don’t know what to do about it.